bountylabs/blocks-with-screens/README.md

 ### CAD

 This contains the various design files building the block hardware.
 Most importantly, it contains the [Autodesk Eagle](https://www.autodesk.com/products/eagle/free-download) design files for the 3 PCBs that make up the block.
 See the [README.md](https://github.com/bountylabs/blocks-with-screens/blob/main/cad/pcb/README.md) in that directory for an overview of the responsibilities of the three different boards.

-### VirtualBlox

-An experimental block simulator.
-You can compile blockware along with VirtualBlox and run block software locally for testing!
-This gives a quicker development iteration cycle than uploading to the block itself.

-VirtualBlox mostly consists of a Makefile in the VirtualBlox/emscripten directory, along with a collection of stub classes and functions to simulate enough Arduino stuff to satisfy the compiler.
-See VirtualBlox/README.md for info on running these.